Foreign law and lawyers in Australia

 There are no formal barriers to prevent foreign lawyers providing foreign law legal services on a fly-in, fly-out basis.

-Foreign lawyers working on a fly-in, fly-out basis are entitled to come to Australia and act for their clients and provide legal services (for example in commercial negotiations, on transnational contracts, or international arbitrations), for a maximum period of 90 days in any 12 month period.
+Foreign lawyers working on a fly-in, fly-out basis are entitled to come to Australia and act for their clients and provide legal services (for example, in commercial negotiations, on transnational contracts, or international arbitrations) for a maximum period of 90 days in any 12-month period.

 Eligibility for foreign lawyers to provide legal services in Australia is based on their right to provide legal services in their home and/or other foreign jurisdiction rather than on their nationality or residency status.
 That is, Australia enables foreign lawyers to practise foreign law in Australia to the extent that they are entitled to practise law in their home country and/or another foreign jurisdiction.

-Foreign lawyers who wish to practise for more than 90 days in any 12 month period or establish a commercial presence (an office) may do so through a simple registration process that is purely based on their right to engage in legal practice in one or more foreign jurisdictions.
+This simple registration process is purely based on their right to engage in legal practice in one or more foreign jurisdictions.

 Australian-registered foreign lawyers are subject to the same professional and ethical standards as apply to Australian legal practitioners.

 A lawyer trained and admitted to the legal profession in New Zealand may apply to have those qualifications recognised under the Trans-Tasman Mutual Recognition Act 1997 (Cth).
-Once an overseas applicant has been admitted to the legal profession, the applicant must obtain a practising certificate before commencing to practise law.

 Admission to practise local law in Australia

-The Law Admissions Consultative Committee has developed Uniform Principles for Assessing the Qualifications of Overseas Applicants for Admission to the Australian Legal Profession.
+The Law Admissions Consultative Committee (LACC) has developed Uniform Principles for Assessing the Qualifications of Overseas Applicants for Admission to the Australian Legal Profession.

-a) completed a tertiary course leading to legal practice in the applicant's home jurisdiction, which is substantially equivalent to a three-year full-time law course that leads to admission to the legal profession in Australia;
+- completed a tertiary course leading to legal practice in the applicant's home jurisdiction, which is substantially equivalent to a three-year full-time law course that leads to admission to the legal profession in Australia;

-b) successfully completed subjects, either as part of that course or otherwise, which are substantially equivalent to the areas of study which Australian applicants must successfully complete before being admitted to the legal profession in Australia;
+- successfully completed subjects, either as part of that course or otherwise, which are substantially equivalent to the areas of study which Australian applicants must successfully complete before being admitted to the legal profession in Australia;

-c) acquired and demonstrated an appropriate understanding of, and competence in, certain skills, practice areas and values, which are substantially equivalent to the skills, practice areas and values which Australian applicants must acquire and demonstrate an understanding of and competence in, before being admitted to the legal profession in Australia; and
+- acquired and demonstrated an appropriate understanding of, and competence in, certain skills, practice areas and values, which are substantially equivalent to the skills, practice areas and values which Australian applicants must acquire and demonstrate an understanding of and competence in, before being admitted to the legal profession in Australia; and

 An admitting authority may dispense with one or more of the requirements referred to in items (b) and (c) in the case of an experienced practitioner from an overseas jurisdiction if it considers that the applicant's experience is sufficiently relevant, substantial and current to justify a dispensation.

-Australian practicing certificates
+Australian practising certificates

 Australian practising certificates are renewed annually and are (unless exempted) subject to statutory conditions about maintaining professional indemnity insurance and undertaking continuing professional development.
 In addition, other statutory and discretionary conditions may be imposed on a practising certificate.